LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 predicates.
 Consulting or compiling the loader file will then compile and load all your Logtalk entities into memory (see below for details).

-With most Prolog back-end compilers, you can use the shorthands ``{File}`` for ``logtalk_load(File)`` and ``{File1, File2, ...}`` for ``logtalk_load([File1, File2, ...])``.
+With most Prolog backend compilers, you can use the shorthands ``{File}`` for ``logtalk_load(File)`` and ``{File1, File2, ...}`` for ``logtalk_load([File1, File2, ...])``.
 The use these shorthands should be restricted to the Logtalk/Prolog top-level interpreter as they are